qubard/mcidle-python/README.md

   requirements.
 Install it
   [here](https://www.microsoft.com/en-ca/download/details.aspx?id=48145).
 If you can't build it still try installing the latest Visual Studio.

-- `BrokenPipeError` occurs when `multiprocessing.Queue` can't flush data because it's been destroyed (doesn't seem to be a way to avoid this)

 - Placing a block or modifying the chunk you're in then reconnecting will not show the changes.
 This is because I did not add the processing for chunk sections yet/digging packets (see the `experimental` branch, but Python is still too slow to handle these things it seems).
 To solve this walk out of range of the chunks and then back in to force the